Counseling Education

 of Total City Employment

 The Iowa State Cyclones play a variety of sports in the Ames area.
 The Iowa State Cyclones football team plays at Jack Trice Stadium in Ames.
-Also, the Cyclones' Men's and Women's Basketball teams and Volleyball teams play at Hilton Coliseum just across the street from Jack Trice Stadium.
-The Iowa State Cyclones are a charter member of the Big 12 Conference in all sports and compete in NCAA Division I-A. The Iowa State Women's Tennis is also well known and very successful.
+The Cyclones' Men's and Women's Basketball teams and Volleyball teams play at Hilton Coliseum across the street from Jack Trice Stadium.
+The Iowa State Cyclones are a charter member of the Big 12 Conference in all sports and compete in NCAA Division I-A. The Iowa State Women's Tennis is also quite well known and successful.

 The Ames Figure Skating Club provides recreational to professional level skating opportunities.
-The club sponsors the Learn to Skate Program.
-Coaches provide on and off ice lessons or workshops.
+The club sponsors the Learn to Skate Program in which coaches provide on and off ice lessons or workshops.
 The club hosts the figure skating portion of the Iowa Games competition every summer.
-In the fall the club hosts Cyclone Country Championships.
+In the fall, the club hosts Cyclone Country Championships.

 Much of the city is served by the Ames Community School District.